dwiepert/master_audio/README.md

 Brief note on target labels:
 Embedding extraction is the only mode where target labels are not required.
 You can give a csv with only uid names  it will still function and extract embeddings.

+## Calculating word similarity
+You can initialize and run `get_similarity_matrix(transcription)` to get a similarity matrix of all words in a transcription.
+For an example of calculating word similarity on a structured dataset, see `run_word_sim.py`[TODO].
+This uses the base ASR dataset with `load_waveform` as False, so that the dataset only loads metadata (where transcriptions should be stored after `run_ASR.py`).